 If elected, would you work to repeal and oppose any proposal to tax health care benefits or health care plans?
+Yes

-If elected, would you support legislation that shores up retiree health benefits by securing help for employers for the costs of catastrophic health care or by allowing 55 to 64 year olds to buy into Medicare?
+If elected, would you support legislation that shores up retiree health benefits by securing help for employers costs of catastrophic health care or by allowing 55 to 64 year olds to buy into Medicare?
+Yes, but please see al answer.

 If elected, would you work to enact additional health care reforms that take us in the direction of a social insurance model?
+Yes, see above answer.

-If elected, would you support legislation that would establish minimum nurse staffing ratios and prohibit mandatory overtime in our nation's hospitals to ensure safe patient care?
+If elected, would you support legislation that would establish minimum nurse staffing ratios and prohibit man overtime in our nation's hospitals to ensure safe patient care?
+Yes